-All recreational vessels must have access to the pumpouts and dump stations funded under this grant program.
+- All recreational vessels must have access to the pumpouts and dump stations funded under this grant program.
 The grant recipients must guarantee facilities will be operated, maintained and accessible to all recreation vessels for the full period of their useful life, or 10 years whichever is longer.

-A sign depicting the national pumpout symbol must be installed and clearly visible to boaters.
+- A sign depicting the national pumpout symbol must be installed and clearly visible to boaters.

-An informational sign must be installed at pumpout and dump stations.
+- An informational sign must be installed at pumpout and dump stations.
 The sign information should specify fees, restrictions, hours of operation, operating instructions and a contact name and telephone number to call if the facility is inoperable.

-The sign also must acknowledge that the facility was constructed or improved with funds from the Wildlife and Sport Fish Restoration Program, through the Washington State Parks Clean Vessel Program.
+- The sign also must acknowledge that the facility was constructed or improved with funds from the Wildlife and Sport Fish Restoration Program, through the Washington State Parks Clean Vessel Program.

 While the state encourages the free use of facilities constructed under this program, a maximum user fee of $5 may be charged.
 However, during the grant application evaluation process, a higher priority may be given to applicants who propose free use or a lower-than-maximum user fee.
 If you chose to charge for use of the pumpout you must track the funds received and reduce your annual operation and maintenance reimbursement request by that amount prior to requesting reimbursement.

 Contact the Clean Vessel Act Program manager at email@example.com, (360) 902-8659 or